Shop exclusive promos & receive FREE DELIVERY on your first order.

 Unlike much commercial cotton, Peruvian pima cotton is harvested entirely by hand.
 Not only is harvesting by hand more environmentally sound, it’s better for the cotton itself.
 Industrial harvesting tears the cotton fibres, giving it a yellowed hue and creating a scratchy texture that affect the smoothness of the final garment.
 The careful hand harvesting of Peruvian pima, however, results in a brilliant white shade of whole cotton, which dyes beautifully and feels soft and smooth against the skin.

-With any natural fiber, the longer and smoother the filament, the softer the hand.
-Because of its exceptionally long, 1-3/8" staple length—ordinary cotton fibres measure between 1/2" to 3/4"—Peruvian pima cotton has unparalleled softness, is extremely durable and highly resistant to pilling.
+With any natural fibre, the longer and smoother the filament, the softer the hand.
+Because of its exceptionally long, 1-3/8" staple length—ordinary cotton fibres measure between 1/2" to 3/4"— Peruvian pima cotton has unparalleled softness, is extremely durable and highly resistant to pilling.
 And since it’s hypoallergenic, it’s an excellent choice for people with skin sensitivities.